valeryan/valet-wsl/readme.md

 ## Current Goals

-My current goal is to come as close to creating the valet experiance as possible on windows.
-I will accomplish this by modifing the valet script to be able to handle WSL problems.
+My current goal is to come as close to creating the valet experience as possible on windows.
+I will accomplish this by modifying the valet script to be able to handle WSL problems.
 I am pretty sure I will not be able to remove the need to install ssl certs in windows and unless I get dnsmasq to work one day a windows dns proxy will have to be installed and configured.

 ## Official Documentation